Peteresis/kickstarter-analysis/README.md

   Another useful graphic would be to compare success rates across countries to see if there is a hotspot for theather plays.

-  It would also be interesting to compare the categories "Theather" with "Film & Video" Perhaps the public invests far more money in one category than the other, and both involve acting, one in front of the public and the other in front of a camera.
+  It would also be interesting to compare the categories "Theather" with "Film & Video".
+Perhaps the public invests far more money in one category than the other, and both involve acting, one in front of the public and the other in front of a camera.